Skip to main content

 Subscribe to newsletter

 Each summer since 1998, the Institute for Policy Research (IPR) has run the Summer Undergraduate Research Assistants (SURA) program, which gives undergraduate students first-hand experience in the conceptualization and conduct of policy-relevant social science research.
-This year, SURA students are sharing their research experience from their own perspective, and we will feature students discussing the research projects they are part of throughout the summer.
+In a series of blog posts this fall, SURA students are sharing their summer research experience from their own perspective

 Christina Vargas: Investigating How Social Environments Shape Health and Wellbeing